jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/HowTo.md

 >
 > The solution takes into account **settings** depending on the environment.
 > It can be set trough the environment variable ENVIRONMENT.
-> The solution looks for settings files following the pattern *file.ENVIRONMENT.json* (similar to transformation files).
+> The solution looks for settings files following the pattern *file.ENVIRONMENT.json* (similar to the former transformation files).
 > Default setting files will be loaded first in case no environment file is found.

 ##### appsettings.json